-Whilst conversing with other guests at the seminar, we interestingly discovered a lot of the responses related to working from home or in cellular offices: ‘lack of support, procrastination, lack of IT support, and time management’.
-A few comments were also made from people working in an open plan styled office: ‘too much noise, too little noise, other distractions, and interruptions’.
+Whilst conversing with other guests at the seminar, we interestingly discovered many responses related to working from home or in cellular offices: lack of support, procrastination, lack of IT support, and time management.
+A few comments were also made from people working in an open-plan styled office: too much noise, too little noise, other distractions, and interruptions.

 How do we overcome these problems?

 So much of your ability to do the job well is driven by your state of mind and environment.

 We need to consider the time of day, tasks and state of mind when people are doing individual work or need to be on their own.
 Another important factor is how individual personalities affect what is needed from an office space.

 Herman Miller identifying the most common different states of mind of office employees, the challenge is to then figure out how to make the office environment suit all.